openfun/kubic/README.md

         └── values.yaml
 ```

-Just like that, the developer who controls the helm chart might resquest any secret contained in the vault just by using the correct path
+Just like that, the developer who controls the helm chart is able to request any secret contained in the vault just by using the correct path
 of a secret in the vault.
 Therefore, the cluster administrator must restrict the access to the secrets for specific applications.
 This is achieved by following this procedure :

 1. Create a specific policy in Vault for the application which only gives access to the secrets needed by the application
 2. Attach the policy to the Vault Authentication Method
 3. Create an ArgoCD Vault Plugin configuration secret which uses the Vault Authentication Method.
 Please refer to the [ArgoCD Vault Plugin backend documentation](https://argocd-vault-plugin.readthedocs.io/en/stable/backends/) and the [ArgoCD Vault Plugin configuration documentation](https://argocd-vault-plugin.readthedocs.io/en/stable/config/) for more information.
-Here is an example of a configuration secret for AppRole authentication :
+Here is an example of a configuration secret for AppRole authentication:

 ```yaml
 apiVersion: v1